 Standard Error

-The standard error of the means is required for computing the confidence interval and p-value of a metric delta.
-It can be obtained by dividing the sample standard deviation of X by the square root of the number of users in the group.
+The standard error (sometimes denoted "SE" or "std err") of the mean of each group is required for computing the confidence interval and p-value of a metric delta between those groups.
+The standard error of the mean can be obtained by dividing the sample standard deviation of by the square root of the number of users in the group.

 Note that standard deviation is the square root of the variance.
 Since variances are easier to manipulate algebraically, here we derive the variance for each metric type and then take the square root to obtain the confidence intervals.